vakeelkhan4100/javascript/arrayTest.md

 ```

-### Que9.Write a function that takes an array of numbers and returns a new array where each element is the square of the original element
+### Que 9 .
+Write a function that takes an array of numbers and returns a new array where each element is the square of the original element

 ```
 let arr = [1, 2, 3, 4, 5, 6, 6, 2, 5];